vuejs/docs/src/guide/built-ins/transition.md

 // called when the enter transition has finished. function onAfterEnter(el) {}
-function onEnterCancelled(el) {}
+// called when the enter transition is cancaled before completion. function onEnterCancelled(el) {}

 // called before the leave hook.